walkway with trees

 Course Overview

-What does it really look like to lead with empathy and inclusion to respond to the reality of life in Catholic communities?
-How can better conversations build strong organizations?
-And, what can an interdisciplinary approach to problem-solving teach us about innovation in our own organizations?
+What does it truly mean to lead with empathy, inclusion, and purpose in Catholic communities?
+How can better conversations foster stronger organizations?
+What can interdisciplinary problem-solving teach us about innovation in our institutions?

 Micro Credential

-USMC CE is proud to offer micro credentials—digital, verifiable credentials that you own and can share on your resume, LinkedIn profile, and more.
+The University of St. Michael’s College Continuing Education Division is proud to offer micro credentials—digital, verifiable credentials that you own and can share on your resume, LinkedIn profile, and more.
 Micro credentials are certifications of assessed learning that focus on specific, relevant skills and competencies.
 These programs are designed for professionals seeking rapid, practical training to meet today’s social and environmental challenges.
-Whether you’re advancing your career or deepening your expertise, our micro-credentials deliver focused learning backed by real-world relevance and academic excellence.
+Whether you’re advancing your career or deepening your expertise, our micro credentials deliver focused learning backed by real-world relevance and academic excellence.

 Sessions

-This program includes four 2-hour sessions, and one 4-hour session, delivered over four weeks:
+This course includes four 2-hour online sessions and one 4-hour in-person session over four weeks.

 This session, facilitated by Dr. Michael Salvatori and delivered by Regis St. Michael’s Faculty of Theology professors Dr. Cynthia Cameron and Dr. Jean-Pierre Fortin, and John Kostoff, Executive Director of the Ontario Catholic Supervisory Officers Association, examines the intersection of faith and life in the contemporary world.
 How can theology, church doctrine and faith-driven leadership guide leaders in responding effectively to the issues impacting our communities today?